serviceprototypinglab/continuum-deployer/README.md

 ### Resources
 - Currently the only two resources considered for the placement are `CPU` and `Memory` requirements of the deployments.
 This can be enlarged in the future to other resources types like e.g. `Bandwidth` or `Cost` to make the placement even more precise.

+### Terminal requirements
+- The current implementation uses the python library [`Prompt Toolkit`](https://python-prompt-toolkit.readthedocs.io/en/master/) for its interactive CLI features.
+This library has some requirements with regards to the terminal emulator it runs in.
+It works best in a well-known fully fledged linux terminal emulator.
+Tested emulators with known-problems:
+  - Spyder IDE integrated terminal

 ## Internal Architecture